RobertxPearce/Projectile-Motion-Simulator/README.md

 ## Files
 * `projectileMotionSim.py`
-  * Program that computes and visualizes the trajectory of a projectile based on initial launch parameters.
+  - Program that computes and visualizes the trajectory of a projectile based on initial launch parameters.
     - `initial_velocity(v, theta)`: Computes the initial horizontal and vertical velocities.
     - `total_time(vY, g)`: Computes the total time of flight.
     - `max_height(vY, g)`: Computes the maximum height reached by the projectile.
     - `total_range(vX, T)`: Computes the total range of the projectile.
     - `trajectory(v_x, v_y, g, interval=1000)`: Calculates the x and y coordinates of the projectile over time.
     - `get_user_input()`: Prompts the user for initial velocity and launch angle, ensuring valid input.
     - `print_solution(v_x, v_y, time, height, range)`: Formats and prints the answers to the terminal.
     - `plot_trajectory(v_x, v_y, g)`: Plots the trajectory of the projectile.
     - `main()`: The main function that integrates the input, processing, and output.
 * `test_projectileMotionSim.py`
   - The test_project.py file contains automated tests for the key functions in project.py using pytest.
-These tests verify the correctness of the calculations against known examples from the OpenStax "University Physics Volume 1" textbook:
+These tests verify the correctness of the calculations against known examples from the OpenStax "University Physics Volume 1" textbook.
     - `test_initial_velocity()`: Tests the `initial_velocity` function.
     - `test_total_time()`: Tests the `total_time` function.
     - `test_max_height()`: Tests the `max_height` function.